 Yoga can be great for you!
 Losing pounds could be a benefit of yoga too and doing 30 minutes of yoga a week can provide great results on the scale .

 Besides remaining healthy and injury-free, imagine being able to totally tone your body and be in great shape!
 Who knew that yoga could be so rewarding?
-Also, research has shown that practicing yoga regularly may have a positive and healthy lifestyle .
+Also, research has shown that practicing yoga regularly may contribute to a positive and healthy lifestyle .

 While yoga can energize a person, calm moods, strengthen muscles and improve agility, there are instances where people can get injured.
 So, embrace the information presented and be determined to avoid injuries while enjoying the great benefits of yoga.
 Tame the ego and seek the possibility of remaining injury-free while performing yoga.
 While injuries during yoga can happen, it is within your reach to remain injury-free.
 Great!!

-Now that you are well on your way to remaining injury-free, you can join millions around the world celebrate the International Day of Yoga!
+Now that you are well on your way to remaining injury-free, you can join millions around the world and celebrate the International Day of Yoga!

 If you want more information on Yoga and Injuries, then check out these articles:

 P.S. – Happy Father’s Day to all you dads out there.

 For your yoga guide to increased energy, check out the 12 Yoga Poses to Wake Up Energized and Start Your Day Off Feeling Fresh, here!